What Causes Blood Clots?

 Medical conditions and medications can alter the process of blood clot formation, making blood clots more or less likely.
 Some examples include:

-Warfarin (Coumadin), Eliquis (apixaban), Pradaxa (dabigatran), Xarelto (rivaroxaban).
+Apixaban (Eliquis), Warfarin (Coumadin), dabigatran (Pradaxa), rivaroxaban (Xarelto), and edoxaban (Savaysa).
 Oral drugs that reduce production of clotting factors, reducing blood clotting.

 Heparin.
 An intravenous or injectable drug that interferes with thrombin, preventing blood clot formation.